Abscissa – the horizontal baseline of a chart, x-axis.

-Collective bargaining – The process of negotiations between a group of workers (normally a union) and their employer.
+Collective Bargaining – The process of negotiations between a group of workers (normally a union) and their employer.

-Communism – The combination of a political and economic philosophy in where the ownership of capital goods, including land, is believed to result in the exploitation of workers and is therefore prohibited.
+Communism – The combination of political and economic philosophy in where the ownership of capital goods, including land, is believed to result in the exploitation of workers and is therefore prohibited.

-Comparative Advantage (principle of) – The principle employed in the analysis of foreign trade between countries, according to what a country gains from trade by specializing in the goods in which it possesses the greatest advantage relative to other commodities, or the least disadvantage relative to other commodities.
+Comparative Advantage (Principle of) – The principle employed in the analysis of foreign trade between countries, according to what a country gains from trade by specializing in the goods in which it possesses the greatest advantage relative to other commodities, or the least disadvantage relative to other commodities.

 Composite – Made up of distinctly different parts or elements.

-Complex Wave – is a combination of a Transverse Wave and a Longitudinal Wave structure creating an unusual combination as the energy wave through the medium whereby the individual markets compositing the business cycle retain their own cycle frequency, however in a complex wave, they themselves will travel like particles within the water that move in place but in clockwise circles where the radius of the circles decreases as the depth into the water increases.
-In the economy, each market will retain its own frequency that becomes affected as the energy of the event passes through and the markets most closely associated with the primary focused even are influenced the most decreasing as they are distanced from the main focus just as water particles decrease in their effect traveling downward and thus the wavelength of the energy varies with depth (distanced from the focus).
+Complex Wave – is a combination of a Transverse Wave and a Longitudinal Wave structure creating an unusual combination as the energy wave through the medium whereby the individual markets compositing the business cycle retain their own cycle frequency, however, in a complex wave, they themselves will travel like particles within the water that moves in place but in clockwise circles where the radius of the circles decreases as the depth into the water increases.
+In the economy, each market will retain its own frequency that becomes affected as the energy of the event passes through and the markets most closely associated with the primary focus even are influenced the most decreasing as they are distanced from the main focus just as water particles decrease in their effect traveling downward and thus the wavelength of the energy varies with depth (distanced from the focus).
 When the medium is a solid, as in the earth, instead of the particles moving in circles as in water, they will move in an elliptical pattern (see Rayleigh Wave).

 Contango – Refers to the market condition wherein the price of a forward or futures contract is trading above the expected spot price at contract maturity.
 This is a normal forward curve depicting the prices of multiple contracts that are at a premium to the spot of the commodity in question.
 This normally reflects in part storage and interest costs of carrying the commodity.
 This is the opposite market condition of a backwardation.